Dutchento/organization-code-of-conduct/CodeOfConduct.md

 ## Enforcement
 * Understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
+* If violations occur, moderators will take any action they deem appropriate for the infraction, up to and including expulsion.
+* Claims in the form of "I can say anything because Free Speech so you cannot ban me" will be kindly referred to https://xkcd.com/1357.
 * If you are the subject of, or witness to any violations of this Code of Conduct, please contact us by submitting a form [here](https://www.dutchento.org/contact/), or email <conduct@dutchento.org>.
-* If violations occur, organizers will take any action they deem appropriate for the infraction, up to and including expulsion.
-* Claims in the form of "I can say anything because Free Speech so you cannot ban me" will be kindly referred to https://xkcd.com/1357.

 *Portions derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/), [The Citizen Code of Conduct](http://citizencodeofconduct.org/), [The Rust Code of Conduct](https://www.rust-lang.org/conduct.html) and [The Ada Initiative](http://adainitiative.org/2014/02/18/howto-design-a-code-of-conduct-for-your-community/) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).*